We would like to hear from all Rotary South East clubs about what you are doing during this period of social distancing because of coronavirus.

 Despite the cold and sometimes rain, most patients were very relieved to be receiving the inoculations.

 Twenty Rotarians and 7 of their partners from Maidstone Riverside, Dawn Patrol and Weald of Kent clubs plus another 23 wonderful non-Rotarians, have worked shifts providing marshalling at Blackthorn surgery.
-Several of them have also helped out at Bower Mount and Leybourne.
+Several have also helped out at Bower Mount and Leybourne.

 Online Zoom meetings are beeing held for Rotarians from all over the district to meet online and discuss a range of topics.